Levis2k18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays contentof /etc/passwd and /etc/hosts
+script that displays last 10 lines of /etc/passwd